MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/reference.md

 ### Synopsis

-If the project folder hasn't been initialized or cloned from a template, the `azd up` command initializes the app.
+If the project directory hasn't been initialized or cloned from a template, the `azd up` command initializes the app.
 The command then provisions Azure resources and deploys your project.

 This command executes the following in one step: